ansys/pyensight/doc/source/calc_functions.rst

-        *Part number match* (2) - The order of the parts is used, that is if you are computing the case map on the third part, then the third part is used in the 'case to map from'.
+        *Part number match* (2) - The order of the parts is used, that is if you are computing the case map on the third part, then the third part is used in the *case to map from*.
 This is best used if you have exactly the same dataset in terms of the part list ordering, but perhaps calculated differently so only the variable values differ.

-        *Parts selected for case to map from* (3) - Select parts in the Case *From* as well as the Case *To*.
+        *Parts selected for case to map from* (3) - Select parts in the Case *from* as well as the case *to*.
 Only selected parts are used in the two cases.